 Awarded Applicant shall be required to complete programmatic and fiscal reporting as a result of this RFA.
-Awarded applicant is expected to travel to Austin twice during the grant period to make a presentation on status of grant activities.
+Awarded Applicant is expected to travel to at least one state professional conference during the grant period to make a presentation to disseminate information about the grant to other CTE professionals.
 Please refer to Appendix D for specific reporting requirements.